tosmi-gitops/onboarding/README.md

 - [medium](https://github.com/tosmi-gitops/onboarding-base/tree/main/overlays/medium)
 - [large](https://github.com/tosmi-gitops/onboarding-base/tree/main/overlays/large)

-Because of using kustomize, there are several ways to overwrite base settings.
+Because of using kustomize, there are ways to overwrite base settings.
 For example in the CI/CD namespace for the [goldfish](https://github.com/tosmi-gitops/onboarding/blob/main/tenants/goldfish/namespaces/cicd/kustomization.yaml) project we use the medium overlay from `onboarding-base`, but